wolovecoding/IBID-CCT/README.md

 # IBID-CCT
 This is the repository for the IPM 2025 paper "IBID-CCT: A Novel Model for Interdisciplinary Breakthrough Innovation Detection based on Cusp Catastrophe Theory"
 ## Overview
-IBID-CCT: A Novel Model for Interdisciplinary Breakthrough Innovation Detection based on Cusp Catastrophe Theory.
-The main contributions of this paper are reflected in the following five aspects.

-- A comprehensive investigation and analysis of the mechanism and typical characteristics of interdisciplinary break- through innovation.
-- A novel model, IBID-CCT, for interdisciplinary breakthrough innovation detection based on various indicators and the cusp catastrophe theory using eight machine learning and three deep learning models.
-- Evaluate IBID-CCT and compare the performance with three baselines on a dataset with 3,075 papers, 1,340,482 citations, and 44,915 references.
-- IBID-CCT models built on LGBM and BERT achieve the best performance and they outperform all the baselines.
-- Analyze the impact of different indicators quantitively.
+Detecting interdisciplinary breakthrough innovations is critical for identifying scientific advances and fostering original innovation.
+Previous studies primarily focus on single-dimensional publication characteristics, such as reference-based or citation-based metrics, which fail to fully capture the complexity of interdisciplinary breakthrough innovations.
+This study introduces the IBID-CCT model (interdisciplinary breakthrough innovation detection based on cusp catastrophe theory) to address this gap.
+We explain the mechanism of interdisciplinary breakthrough innovation and propose metrics based on interdisciplinary knowledge integration, fusion, and diffusion stages, grounded in IBID-CCT.
+First, we construct an experimental dataset comprising papers from prestigious academic awards, including the Nobel Prize, Wolf Prize, Crafoord Prize, Breakthrough Prize, and Turing Award.
+Using this dataset, we train machine learning and deep learning models based on IBID-CCT metrics to identify interdisciplinary breakthroughs.
+The experimental results show that the IBID-CCT model built on LGBM and the one built on BERT achieve the best results with an F1 score of 0.8631 and 0.8604, respectively.
+To further analyze the impact of each metric in IBID-CCT, SHAP analysis is applied to interpret the LGBM model’s results, while word distribution and sentiment analysis are used to interpret the BERT model’s outputs.
+These analyses reveal that interdisciplinary breakthrough innovations typically involve the integration of cutting-edge, diverse knowledge; experience long-term knowledge diffusion; and consistently positively drive multi-field development.
+Finally, comparative experiments confirm that our IBID-CCT model significantly outperforms existing methods such as the Disruption Index, Reference Interdisciplinarity, and Citation Interdisciplinarity in both breakthrough innovation detection and interdisciplinary breakthrough innovation detection tasks.
+This research provides a comprehensive framework for understanding the mechanisms of interdisciplinary breakthrough innovations, designing effective models for their detection, and forecasting future trends in innovation.

 ## Research Overview
 The following is the model of this paper.
 This figure provides an overview of the interdisciplinary breakthrough innovation generation process.